 - Writing Our Family Stories is a one-hour, interactive lecture on searching out the roots of our heritage, sorting that research into usable material, and showing what we've learned in a format that suits our audience (be it bedtime stories for grandchildren, published memoirs for history buffs, or short stories for readers of fiction).

-- What's Eating You? is my seminar perfect for a one-day ladies' retreat and consists of two forty-five-minute talks based on the book of Jonah, encouraging women to consider that God's sovereignty and grace are behind all our circumstances and experiences of discipline and salvation; He wants us to have His eternal values regarding the worth of all people.
+- What's Eating You? is my seminar perfect for a one-day ladies' retreat and consists of two or three talks based on the book of Jonah, encouraging women to consider that God's sovereignty and grace are behind all our circumstances and experiences of discipline and salvation; He wants us to have His eternal values regarding the worth of all people.

 - The Spa of Susa works well if you're planning a pampering event incorporating beauty treatments and feasting (especially for older teens and young women).
 The story of Esther — whose physical loveliness was a factor in her role as political savior of the Jewish people during the reign of King Xerxes of Persia — teaches us that God oversees all the "coincidences" of our lives.

 - A Cord of Three Stands: The Bond of Friendship is a four-session study on the motif of friendship developed throughout Scripture.
 We discuss friendship in eternity past (within the Trinity) and then in the Garden, the Fall resulting in alienation from God and others, God's overtures and the Cross, the message and ministry of reconciliation, and friendship in eternity future.